mlmargotto/DecSecOpsTools/docs/_posts/2012-07-07-what-does-trust-have-to-do-with-it.md

 trust has to do with what we do:

 * We are all patients, not just providers, payors, or healthcare IT professionals
 * We are much more than our medical records
 * We know that information can be taken out of context or potentially could just be plain wrong
 * We want control over our own lives, generally
 * We trust those that we know well and may lack trust in those that we do not know
 * We know that we have to let others help us sometimes, and this takes trust

 As professionals who work in the field of healthcare, we have more insight into how “the system” works, so we will naturally be more trusting of it.
 However, different people will have different attitudes about trust, because we are all different and have had different life experiences.

-Bruce Schneier, in his book <em>Liars & Outliers – Enabling the Trust that Society Needs to Survive</em>, writes the following:
+Bruce Schneier, in his book _Liars & Outliers – Enabling the Trust that Society Needs to Survive_, writes the following:

 > In some ways, trust in society works like oxygen in the atmosphere.
 The more customers trust merchants, the easier commerce is.
 The more drivers trust